 “Have you identified the perp, Commander DiMarco?”

 “Yes, Natalie.
 Our officer recognized him, and we recovered an ID from his wallet.
 The deceased’s name is Yilka Kartallozi, a known mob leader.
 From our officer’s body cam, we have his admission that he is the person who killed Officer DiOtis Williams.
-Natalie, don’t ask for the names of any of our officers today, for obvious security reasons.”
+Natalie, don’t ask for the names of any of our officers today for obvious security reasons.”

 “Commander DiMarco, how old was the victim in this room?”

 “We have a policewoman fluent in Mandarin interviewing her.
-The victim testified that she is sixteen.
-Natalie, please don’t show the faces of these victims on-air.”
+The victim testified that she was sixteen.
+Natalie, please don’t show the faces of these victims on air.”

 “That would be against our newspaper’s policy, Commander.
 We will blur the faces of all the victims.”